PDF(48.7 KB) View with Adobe Reader on a variety of devices

 In the output of the dbperf script, the purge query can be seen.
-It should be the only query entered by user uccxuser that calls the sp_purge stored procedure.
+It must be the only query entered by the user uccxuser that calls the sp_purge stored procedure.

 Based on recent Cisco TAC and Cisco Development Engineering experience, these are the most commonly seen issues which cause high CPU utilization on the uccxoninit process:

-- A client in the enterprise connects as uccxhruser and runs frequent complex queries on the wallboard tables (RTICDStatistics and RTCSQsSummary) joined with the historical tables in order to provide a wallboard or custom reporting solution.
-For wallboard use, only use the uccxwallboard user and limit queries to the real time tables.
-The ability to query the historical or configuration tables from a wallboard or with frequency similar to a wallboard is not supported.
+A client in the enterprise connects as uccxhruser and runs frequent complex queries on the wallboard tables (RTICDStatistics and RTCSQsSummary) joined with the historical tables in order to provide a wallboard or custom reporting solution.
+For wallboard use, only use the uccxwallboard user and limit queries to the real-time tables.
+The ability to query the historical or configuration tables from a wallboard or with a frequency similar to a wallboard is not supported.

-- A client attempts to execute custom historical reports on the active master node instead of the secondary node.
-Only execute stored procedures, either custom or default, that produce historical reports on the non-Engine master node.
-CUIC and HRC execute queries on the non-master node by default, but when developing a custom historical report, the developer has a choice on which node to run these queries or execute these stored procedures.
+A client attempts to execute custom historical reports on the active primary node instead of the secondary node.
+Only execute stored procedures, either custom or default, that produce historical reports on the standby node.
+CUIC and HRC execute queries on the standby node by default, but when it develops a custom historical report, the developer has a choice on which node to run these queries or execute these stored procedures.